louisvarley/MBII-EDS/README.md

-## New Republic Clan Docker Server Manager
+## Movie Battles II / OpenJK Easy Docker Service Manager

 Built for the **MBII New Republic Clan**
-This is a docker image and a helper python management program to run many server instances using quickly and easily.
+This is a docker image and a python management script which runs as a binary.
+Allowing simple `mbii` commands to be issues to control server instances

-This can be used as and where is needed.

 ## Introduction
 This image is based on an older docker build by https://github.com/isair/jedi-academy-server